About the museum

 Admission to the museum is free, except for event days.

-You can visit the museum seven days a week between 10am and 4pm.
-Last entry is 3.45pm.
+You can visit the museum Friday to Sunday between 10am and 4pm.

 The museum has a small car park to the front and side of the building.
 It is fully accessible to wheelchair users.